ehthisham/subscribe-me/readme.md

-=== SubscribeMe ===
+# SubscribeMe

 Contributors: Ehthisham tk
 email: ehthisham@wowmakers.com
-Tags: subscribe, form, subscribe form, email, ajax Tested on: 3.3.1
+Tags: subscribe, form, subscribe form, email, ajax
+Tested on: 3.3.1

-A simple subscribe plugin
+A simple subscribe plugin.

-== Description ==
+## Description

 This plugin lets user to subscribe his mobile number with wordpress site.
 It displays a form with name, email, phone.
 Admin is able to see the subscribed users list from dashboard.

-== Installation ==
+## Installation

-1. Upload the entire `subscribe-me` folder to the `/wp-content/plugins/` directory.
+* Upload the entire `subscribe-me` folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+* Activate the plugin through the 'Plugins' menu in WordPress.

 You will find 'Subscribers' menu in your WordPress admin panel.

-== Usage ==
+## Usage

-Paste the shortcode
-	[subscribe-me title="Subscribe form"]
-in the page where you want the subscription form to appear.
+Paste the shortcode `[subscribe-me title="Subscribe form"]` in the page where you want the subscription form to appear.

-== Features ==
+## Features

-Ajax form submission
+* Ajax form submission
-Inline validation*
+* Inline validation

-*You need to include jquery validator by Jörn Zaefferer from http://bassistance.de/jquery-plugins/jquery-plugin-validation/
+* You need to include jquery validator by Jörn Zaefferer from http://bassistance.de/jquery-plugins/jquery-plugin-validation/

-== Frequently Asked Questions ==
+## Frequently Asked Questions

-== Screenshots ==

-== Changelog ==

-= 1.0 =

-task===>
+...

+## TODO

 Load the stylesheet only in the Option page using enqueue_script